GLOBAL MARKETS-Stocks pull back as acrimonious U.S. debate stokes caution | Business

-Asian trading had been choppy rather than outright weak but Europe sank 0.5% early on amid worries too over the steep rises in coronavirus infections across the region again.
+Asian trading had been choppy rather than outright weak but Europe main markets were down as much as 0.5% amid worries too over the steep rises in coronavirus infections across the region again.
 "The debate just added to the confusion about how the election will run," said SEB investment management's global head of asset allocation Hans Peterson.
 "But financially it doesn't change anything".

 Chinese property developers gained, led by a 15% jump in Evergrande shares after the heavily-indebted giant reached a deal to ease cash crunch concerns.
 China's factory activity expansion accelerated in September, helped by rising export orders.